mikeslattery/dotfiles/README.md

 ## Supported Environment

-This about the configuration dot files (not the install script).
+This s about the configuration dot files (not the install script).

 Some of the following may not be fully supported at any time as I change tools.

 ### Software

-* NeoVim
+* NeoVim, Vim, IDEAVim
 * Zsh, Oh-My-Zsh
 * Tmux, Alacritty
 * npm, yarn, node